-World stocks struggle to hold four-month peak as Facebook drops
+Global stocks struggle to hold four-month peak as Facebook plunges

-NEW YORK (Reuters) - World stock markets struggled to hold on to four-month highs as a massive selloff in shares of Facebook Inc offset optimism that the European Union and the United States would settle their differences on trade.
+NEW YORK (Reuters) - World stock markets struggled to hold on to four-month highs on Thursday as a record sell-off in shares of Facebook Inc offset optimism that the European Union and the United States would settle their differences on trade.

-Facebook , the fifth-largest U.S. stock by market capitalization, collapsed 19.35 percent after the social media company after earnings showed slowing usage in the biggest advertising markets.
+Facebook Inc, the fifth-largest global stock by market capitalization, collapsed 18.89 percent, set for the biggest one-day wipeout in U.S. stock market history, after the social media company’s earnings report showed slowing usage in the biggest advertising markets.
 Executives warned profits would plummet as the company improves privacy safeguards.

 That countered optimism over news that U.S. President Donald Trump agreed to refrain from imposing car tariffs while Europe and the U.S. negotiated to cut other trade barriers.

-MSCI’s gauge of stocks across the globe gained just 0.05 percent after earlier rising to its highest since March 16.
+MSCI’s gauge of stocks across the globe gained 0.01 percent after earlier rising to the highest level since March 16.

 Concerns about Facebook’s major earnings miss in an otherwise largely positive U.S. corporate results season did little to support bonds, which lost value as yields resumed their climb higher.